maelys-mcardle/snowflake/snowflake/docs/README.md

 ### Hello World

-This program outputs "Hello World!" to the LCD:
+This program outputs "Hello World!" to the display:

 ```
 10 00 HELLO WORLD!    ;; Store "HELLO WORLD!" to Bank 00
-03 00 00              ;; Output the contents of Bank 00 to the LCD
+03 00 00              ;; Display the contents of Bank 00
 ```

-The interpreter would replace the above with mnemonics as the user typed:
+The interpreter would parse the above as follows:

 ```
 VAR @00 HELLO WORLD!    ;; Store "HELLO WORLD!" to Bank 00
- << OUT @00             ;; Output the contents of Bank 00 to the LCD
+ << OUT @00             ;; Display the contents of Bank 00
 ```

 **Note:**